MaxwellDAnderson/decext/README.md

-# DECEXT -- the (proposed) DECision EXTension for Schema.org
+# DECEXT: The (Proposed) DECision EXTension for Schema.org